Governance and Parameter Control

 - constitutional assumptions are documented

+This is one of the reasons specification families matter.
 A serious PAS should not merely have governance.
 It should be able to describe its governance in a form that others can study, critique, compare, and eventually assess for compliance.
-Ideally, this should take the form of formal specifications.

 Evaluating Governance and Parameter Control